74th Academy Awards: Ceremony information

 Furthermore, the September 11 attacks affected the telecast and its surrounding events.
 Despite speculation and suggestions that the festivities be postponed or canceled, AMPAS President Pierson wrote in a Variety column refusing to take such action stating that it would send the message that "the terrorists have won".
-However, due to security concerns the Academy announced that red carpet bleacher seats would now be limited on a reservation basis based on a random selection and a background check.
+However, due to security concerns, the Academy announced that red carpet bleacher seats would now be limited on a reservation basis based on a random selection and a background check.

 On Oscar night, Tom Cruise opened the show and stated that it was the job of filmmakers to make films during troubling times.
 In addition, later in the evening Goldberg introduced a "New York icon" to the stage and filmmaker and director Woody Allen, who had previously refused to attend a ceremony, made a surprise appearance.
-He was greeted with a hearty standing ovation from audience members including Baz Luhrmann, Ron Howard, Jennifer Connelly, Washington, and Ethan Hawke.
+He was greeted with a hearty standing ovation from audience members including Baz Luhrmann, Ron Howard, Jennifer Connelly, Denzel Washington, and Ethan Hawke.
 He explained after the events that happened that September he was there to represent the city he so loved and to plead filmmakers to continue to film in New York City.
 Woody then presented a film montage created by fellow New Yorker and screenwriter Nora Ephron saluting New York City in film.

 Several other people participated in the production of the ceremony.
 Actors Glenn Close and Donald Sutherland served as announcers during the show.
-The orchestra led by film composer and telecast musical supervisor John Williams, performed selections of film scores during a montage saluting film composers produced by Kyle Cooper.
+The orchestra, led by film composer and telecast musical supervisor John Williams, performed selections of film scores during a montage saluting film composers produced by Kyle Cooper.
 Filmmaker Errol Morris filmed a vignette featuring several famous people discuss movie memories.
 Director Penelope Spheeris produced a montage saluting 60 years of Oscar-winning documentary feature films.
 Cirque du Soleil performed a dance number inspired by movies and visual effects.